 English Cucumber

 Here’s everything you need to know about the English Cucumber, like what are English Cucumbers?
 Are they the same as a hothouse cucumber?
 What’s the difference between English cucumbers vs Persian cucumbers?
-Why are they wrapped in plastic?
-Plus 15 Recipes with Cucumbers to help you incorporate more cucumbers into your diet.
+And why are they wrapped in plastic?
+Plus 15 Recipes with Cucumbers to help you add more cucumbers into your diet.

 There’s several different types of cucumbers and there’s many ways to use them.
 I’ve listed 15 cucumber recipes in this article to help you incorporate more cucumbers into your diet.